greeta-restaurant-01/order-infra/README.md

 - clone order-api and order-infra repositories to your github profile or organization

-- In your cloned order-api Github Repository, go to Settings -> Secrets and Variables -> Actions -> New Repository Secret and create DISPATCH_TOKEN secret with the value of your personal github token (You need to create personal token in Developer Settings and make sure you give it workflow permissions)
+- In your cloned order-api Github Repository, go to `Settings -> Secrets and Variables -> Actions -> New Repository Secret` and create `DISPATCH_TOKEN` secret with the value of your personal github token (You need to create personal token in `Developer Settings` and make sure you give it workflow permissions)

-- make sure your order-api repository docker images is public by default (you need to change it in github settings: https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)
+- make sure your `order-api` repository docker image is public by default (you need to change it in github settings: `https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility`)

 ### Step-04: Prepare API Source Code and Github Actions Workflow:

-- go to the root directory of your cloned order-api, order-infra github repository
+- go to the root directory of your cloned `order-api`, `order-infra` github repository

 - Edit "**.github/workflows**" files: replace "**greeta-restaurant-01**" with the name of your github profile or organization; replace "**order-api and order-infra**" with the names of your cloned or forked repositories (or leave the names like this if you don't want to change the names); replace "**master**" with the name of your main branch (or leave it like this, if you don't want to change, but please, note that you would have to change default main branch name in github settings)